Let's talk about measuring penises. Specifically, your penis.

 - Get as fully erect as you can.
 Have a tailor's tape measure or a narrow strip of paper nearby.

-- Wrap the measuring device around the thickest part of your shaft.
+- Wrap the tape around the thickest part of your shaft.
 Tighten it to where it is snug enough not to freely move, but not so tight that it is compressing your penis.

 - Note where the measure overlaps.
 That's your girth.

-Don't use a string, rubber band, or other stretchable measuring device, as these may undercount your girth.
-Also don't use anything thick, even if flexible, as it will skew your number when straightened back out.
+Don't use a string, rubber band, or other elastic material for your measurement; the stretch may underestimate your girth.
+Also don't use anything thick like a charging cord, even if flexible, as it will skew your number when straightened back out.
 Tailor's tape or a paper strip, that's it.

 Only measure girth on the exposed shaft.
 While your penis may be thickest under the pubic fat pad, there's no way to reliably measure that.
 In addition, girth measurement is most useful for condom sizing, and you can't unroll a condom into the fat pad anyway.